 He currently is an adjunct professor in the Honors College at the University of Alabama, where he teaches a course on women and political leadership.

 He spent four weeks in China with a delegation from Mississippi on a Rotary Group Study Exchange trip.
 An avid traveler, he has visited five continents, all 50 U.S. state capitals and more than 25 national parks.
 Brother is an avid Alabama football fan and likes reading presidential biographies.
-He and his son Andrew, a student at Starkville High School, enjoy music, sports and traveling.
+He and his son Andrew, a student at Mississippi College, enjoy music, sports and traveling.